Skip to main content

 Committee meetings are announced at least one week in advance.
 Meeting minutes are signed by the chairman and the secretary and are made available to all the committee members and EVS within one week.

 The draft decision to be taken outside of meeting is circulated to all committee members at least one week in advance.
-The voting record must include the voting result (including the votes of the members) and the record is signed by the committee’s chairmanor the project manager.
-The voting record is made available to all the committee members and EVS within one week.
+The voting record must include the voting result (including the votes of the members) and it must be annexed to the committee decision, that is signed by the committee chairman or the project manager.
+The decision is made available to all the committee members and EVS within one week.

 Establishment of EVS/TC or EVS/PC Unanimous